damamitesh/wp2.3_Guideline-for-documentation-of-OSH-design-reuse/Documentation/2. Specification/README.md

   - *An interface is made of a flow (matter, energy, or signal)*

  ```
-What does contain the minimum documentation of the external interfaces? example XYZ Cargo
+What does contain the minimum documentation of the external interfaces?

+Example XYZ Cargo ADD-ONS

   - Identify the interactions between food producer and the product including
     - Specify needs